Banking Protocol prevents more than £250,000 of fraud in South Wales

 Main article content

-More than a quarter of a million pounds’ worth of fraud has been prevented in the South Wales Police force area thanks to the introduction of the Banking Protocol, a ground-breaking scheme aimed at identifying and protecting potential fraud victims when they visit a bank or building society branch.
+More than a quarter of a million pounds’ worth of fraud has been prevented in the South Wales Police force area thanks to the Banking Protocol, a scheme aimed at identifying and protecting potential fraud victims when they visit a bank or building society branch.